kube-aws/kube-spot-termination-notice-handler/README.md

 Incoming WebHooks require that you set the SLACK_URL environmental variable as part of your PodSpec.

+You can also set SLACK_CHANNEL to send message to different slack channel insisted of default slack webhook url's channel.

 The URL should look something like: https://hooks.slack.com/services/T67UBFNHQ/B4Q7WQM52/1ctEoFjkjdjwsa22934

 Slack Setup: